epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **LUT**: Look-Up Table.

+- **Machine Mode**: One of the four RISC-V privilege levels.
+It's the only mode used in BoxLambda.

 - **MCP**: Multi-Cycle Path, a technique for safely passing multiple CDC signals.

 - **Makefile**: A file used by the *Make* utility, defining a set of tasks to be executed, and defining dependencies between tasks.
 Makefiles are commonly used to create build systems.